-The recommended dosage of ALA is known to have extensive benefits such as revitalizing aging skin, lowering blood sugar levels, relieving diabetic nerve pain, and even reducing body weight.
-But as with every other over-the-counter treatment, alpha lipoic acid also comes with its reasonable share of side-effects.
-Along with side effects like anxious moods, headaches, and nausea, the most prominent one is abnormal pee smell.
+The recommended dosage of ALA is known to have extensive benefits, such as revitalizing aging skin, lowering blood sugar levels, relieving diabetic nerve pain, and even reducing body weight.
+But as with every other over-the-counter treatment, alpha lipoic acid also comes with its reasonable share of side effects.
+Along with side effects like anxious moods, headaches, and nausea, the most prominent one is an abnormal pee smell.

 That’s right, your pee stinks.

 According to a study published in 2016 on tolerability in the elderly population of high-dose ALA, various tests were conducted to determine the answer to a widely asked question: Does alpha-lipoic acid make urine smell?

 Surprisingly, the answer turned out to be YES!
 Three different doses of ALA were evaluated in the elderly population and for every dose, most of the subjects reported one unfavorable effect at least, out of which the most common one was urine odor (or, as we say, pee smell).

 Although a strong sulfur smell in your urine can be a little disturbing (much like the one caused by asparagus), this side effect is harmless.
 However, if this strong odor is accompanied by a burning sensation, it’s best to consult your doctor to be on the safe side.

 As discussed in part one of our exploration of ALA and neuropathy, there are numerous studies in which scientists and researchers are working to find out how alpha lipoic acid can be used as a conventional method tot provide relief from medical conditions such as diabetic peripheral neuropathy.
 Let’s talk about one of those studies that link alpha lipoic acid and neuropathy treatment together.